LIME PRIME - MOLD ABATEMENT / REMEDIATION

 APPLICATION: Brush, roll or spray.
 Apply one coat for most areas.
 Apply two coats for severe areas.

 DILUTION: None necessary.
-If spraying dilute by adding 1/2 to 1 Gallon of water to 4 Gallons Lime Prime as needed.
+If spraying dilute up to 4:1 ratio by adding 1/2 to 1 Gallon of water to 4 Gallons Lime Prime as needed.
 Gallons can be diluted 1/2 to 1 quart of water per gallon as needed.
-It is not recommended to exceed a 4:1 ratio.
+4:1 is a good ratio for spraying Wall Cavities and Frames.

 A few general guidelines are:1.
-FULL BREATH-ABILITY: Basements, crawl spaces, attics and other such areas usually get one or two coats of Lime Prime and no top coat.
+FULL BREATH-ABILITY: Flood damaged basements, crawl spaces, attics and other such areas usually get one or two coats of Lime Prime and no top coat.
 Most often these areas have Lime Prime sprayed directly over the mold stains.
-2. VAPOR BARRIER: This is the more complex of the three scenarios.
-Mold infested wood / drywall with constant moisture exposure can colonize mold spores internally.
-In this scenario, a breathable coating is not the best approach since it won't stop moisture from passing through the deeper areas of the surface.
-We top coat Lime Prime to seal the surface.
-It is best to use 1-2 coats of Clear Skies Satin or NanoTech over Lime Prime in these situations.
-This helps keep the wood dry internally, thus preventing the moisture from getting into the wood.
-Moisture can feed mold.
-Bathrooms, some window trim, some exterior wood, blue stain infested woods are generally surfaces that fall under this scenario.
-Being able to wash away food sources for mold is the key here (dirt, grease, oils, shower steam carried dead skin, dust), we use Earth Clean to clean the surface.
+This is especially true if persistent moisture infiltration is expected.
+For instance, an attic has wet beams and joists installed with mold growing inside of it (very common).
+The wood gets sprayed with Lime Prime and allowed to dry out with proper attic ventilation.
+Once dry the wood is touched up if needed where the moisture has safely escaped and waterproofed with Lime Seal if the beams are fully dried out.
+2. WATERPROOF VAPOR BARRIER: Mold infested walls with constant moisture exposure infiltrating from inside the building can colonize mold spores.
+In this case Lime Prime is coated with Lime Seal x 2 coats.
+This waterproofs the room and helps keep the wall dry by preventing moisture infiltrating from inside the building and provides an easy way to clean debris, dust... that could be food sources for mold.
+For example, a poorly ventilated bathroom: There is no moisture coming from the exterior of the house.
+It is all coming from the interior of the house.
+The bathroom.
+The shower causes steam which carries organic debris and deposits on the surfaces which all get wet.
+In this scenario, minerals in Lime Prime and Lime Seal x 2 coats will work synergistically as a barrier.
+The coating will block the water from entering the walls.
+Organic debris can be washed off the surface with Earth Clean and kept in good condition indefinitely.
+Cleaning: We use Earth Clean to clean surfaces.
+It has many advantages over bleach but is much more pleasant to use.
 Cleaning is a vital step in preventing mold growth.
-In areas where these things accumulate frequently, it is more important to remove the food source for mold.
+In areas where these things accumulate frequently, it is important to remove the food source for mold.
 The reason is that, even if mold spores die on the coated surface, they are crafty buggers and will actually build a bridge above the surface to colonize upon.
+The bridge forms and expands out as more moisture and organic debris is deposited.
 So, having a way to keep the surface clean in certain areas that will get constant debris and moisture exposure has proven invaluable when trying to prevent mold growth.
-3. SEMI BREATHABLE: Very often Lime Prime is applied directly over mold stains and Clear Skies Eggshell is applied as the top coat.
+3. SEMI BREATHABLE: Sometimes Lime Prime is applied directly over mold stains and one coat of Lime Seal is applied as the top coat.
 This remains semi breathable and some of the Lime Prime qualities are able to remain in effect.
 Moisture vapor can pass through to some extent but if it rains or you sprayed the wall with a hose the coated surface would remain protected and fairly dry.
-However, moisture vapors that were trapped inside the wall cavity have a good chance to pass through slowly without causing peeling or rot internally.
+If a small amount of moisture vapors were trapped inside the wall cavity, they have a good chance to pass through slowly without causing peeling or rot internally.
+Ideally, wall cavities and building frame would be sprayed with Lime Prime and properly ventilated before drywall is hung.
 PAINTING LIME PRIME OVER EXISTING PAINT: It is best to try a test area first to insure compatibility.
 Lime Prime coats latex paints well and we have not had any issues reported for this use.
-Is covers many oil based paints also but there are too many varieties to say it is safe to coat any oil based paint.
-Scuff the surface with sandpaper to provide tooth, wash and apply a test area.
+It bonds to some oil based paints but there are too many varieties to say it is safe to coat all oil based paints.
+Test first.
+Scuff the surface with sandpaper to provide tooth, wash with Earth Clean and apply a test area.
 Testing first will reveal if Lime Prime is compatible with the existing coating.
 Sometimes it takes a little extra consideration to find the best approach.
-Clear Skies employs an oil based coalescent which assists in it's compatibility when coating oil based coatings.
-But again here a test needs to be done first.

-Email us or use the ASK EARTHPAINT tool for project specific advice.
+Email Support or use the ASK EARTHPAINT tool for project specific advice.

-LIMITATIONS: Do not use on Aluminum.
-Not a stain blocker for severe stains.
+LIMITATIONS: Do not use on uncoated Aluminum.
+Not a tannin or water stain blocker.
 Sample pints are recommended for testing in advance.